xoofx/xoofx.github.io/_posts/2020-03-06-stark-language-frontend-compiler.md

 ---
 layout: post
 title: Stark - Language And Frontend Compiler - Prototype 2019
-subtitle: Syntax of the language along the development of the front-end compiler
+subtitle: Syntax of the language and the development of the front-end compiler
 tags:
  - Stark
  - Melody